Barristers Income Protection

 After this time, your policy will start to provide you with a regular monthly income to a specified level.
 This normally stands at 50% to 70% of your gross earnings.

-Short-term Barristers Income Protection Insurance will pay out for a maximum of 1 or 2 years per claim.
+Short-term Barristers Income Protection Insurance will pay out for a maximum of one or two years per claim.
 Long-term policies, on the other hand, can pay out right up until your retirement.
-This can be useful as the average claim length for Income Protection for one of the top providers, Liverpool Victoria, is 7 years2.

 Barristers Must Consider Continuing Income

-When setting your deferred period, it is vitally important to consider any continuing income you would have coming in after incapacity.
+When setting your deferred period, it’s vital to consider any continuing income you would have following an incapacity.

-Given that we’ve set up a lot of insurance for barristers, we know how common it is for barristers to still be receiving monies from work undertaken prior to incapacity for around 6 months after they have to stop working as invoices trickle in.
+Given that we’ve set up a lot of insurance for barristers, we know how common it to still be receiving monies from work undertaken prior to incapacity – with invoices trickling in for up to six months

-As insurers will assess continuing income at claim stage and typically deduct this income from the benefit they pay out, it is important to set the deferred period at an appropriate length.
+Insurers will assess your continuing income at claim stage, and typically deduct this income from the benefit they pay out – so it’s important to set the deferred period at an appropriate length.

 Income Protection Options for Barristers